Flat Holography & Holographic Renormalization: Scalar Field: Holographic renormalization of the free scalar action

 By construction, or by explicit application of the fundamental identity of variational calculus and knowing that $f$ is symmetric,

 which translates in the asymptotic phase space to the fixing of $\phi^{\mathrm{(II)}}$.
 Indeed

 where the ellipsis do not survive the $r_0 \to \infty$ limit.
 This shows that in the large $r_0$ limit, the variation of the renormalized on-shell action vanishes once $\delta\phi^{\mathrm{(II)}}=0$.
-We conclude that the bulk quantity that we associate with the source on the Carrollian side is proportional to $\phi^{\mathrm{(II)}}$, so that the scattering boundary conditions are correctly implemented.
+We conclude that the bulk quantity that we associate with the source on the Carrollian side is proportional to $\phi^{\mathrm{(II)}}$, so that the scattering boundary conditions are correctly implemented as evident from the discussion around table \ref{tab:FrequenciesBranches}.

 Let us for the moment identify $\phi^{\mathrm{(II)}}=:\phi_s$, where $\phi_s$ is the source of the dual Carrollian operator $\mathcal{O}$ so that the generating functional defined by

 and assume that this is equal to the renormalized bulk on-shell action.
 Hence, the Carrollian one-point function is obtained by taking one functional derivative of the renormalized on-shell action with respect to $\phi^{\mathrm{(II)}}$